miguelblanco123/NHLabs/README.md

 4- Run CargarDatos.ipynb to preprocess all the .dat files into an easy to use numpy file.

 5- Once CargarDatos.ipynb is done running, go ahead and create your own ML models, or run Model.ipynb to get several .pkl models to use on your projects.

+## Real Time Use with OpenBCI Helmet

+por agregar